spark-c/spark-c/README.md

 # Hello!
 My name is Collin Sparks.

+## I'm looking for work!
+If you're looking for a developer who's eager to get involved with your team, then reach out; I've got a lot I'd love to talk about :)

 I'm a dance and theatre nerd who also happens to love working with computers!
 I've spent well over a decade involved with ballet, tap, acting, stage management, and lighting design for the stage.

 Now I'm focused on learning to create high-quality (and _useful!_) software; theatrical production and application development are incredibly similar processes and I'm really delighted about that.
 A lot of the _most fun_ parts of the former are also in the latter!